 Bilingual paraprofessionals register for professional learning provided by the Bilingual/ESOL Department.
 The department maintains documentation of training such as sign in sheets.
-In addition, at school-based settings, the bilingual paraprofessional works closely with the School ESOL Contact and with the District ESOL Instructional Facilitators to stay informed about the latest information regarding services to ELLs.
+In addition, bilingual paraprofessionals work-closely with the School ESOL Contact and with the District ESOL Instructional Facilitators to stay informed about the latest information regarding services to ELLs.